 If you’re not aware of this, take as an example that I tweet a lot about wine so I’d be a “wine Twitter” person.
 If I was to tweet about say, web development, Twitter would quash that tweet from amplification.
 A tweet by me about Ukraine, would be ever more quashed which goes to show why it’s so hard to really get conversations outside of the silos we’ve been dropped in to.
 Beyond the Ukraine issue, this proves the worthlessness of the system in terms of fostering discussion and being, well, “interesting”.

 My issue with Twitter is different from stopping to use Facebook wherein the reasons there were their being bad holders of data and doing nothing to stop the ills their platform causes.
 I’ll still send out new article tweets for the time being, but will wind that down over the coming months and suggest that if you haven’t subscribed to my newsletter, now would be a good time.
-Or perhaps you’re thinking, “Thank god, Miquel is shutting up.” in which case, congratulations, you won the Twitter which is much akin to winning a fight in a grocery store parking lot.
+Or perhaps you’re thinking, “Thank god, Miquel is shutting up.” in which case, congratulations, you won the Twitter which is much akin to winning a fight in a grocery store parking lot you high-class devil.

 I would posit that there really isn’t anything else like Twitter.
 It’s engaging and it keeps pulling you back to it.
-When Russia invade Ukraine, I was up researching the Châteauneuf report and despite that taking up my very long days, I’d pause every 15 minutes to doomscroll like the rest of us.
+When Russia invaded Ukraine, I was up researching the Châteauneuf report and despite that taking up my very long days, I’d pause every 15 minutes to doomscroll like the rest of us.
 That’s what Twitter manages to do.

 It’s easy to think that this is a key part of existence and the addictive element of it I understand well, but, once you uninstall the app and just glance at it in a browser from time to time, it quickly fades away.
 Heroin it is not.